-Center for Pastoral Ministries Program: Practics/Professional Course Credits: 3 a specialized type of ministry for the summer months or during the school year.
+Specific Internship is for students who feel they have a special calling to a definite type of ministry or would like to investigate a specialized type of ministry for the summer months or during the school year.
 This could be in children's ministry, youth ministry, music ministry or any specialized ministry within the church or church-related area.